 As a company that provides roofing, solar, or wall covering services, you have your hands full.
 Almost every industry in this sector is experiencing growth.
 Outsourcing your equipment rental logistics is a great way to keep up with increasing demand and remain efficient.

-When you rent with BigRentz, we take care of fulfilling the backend of your request by communicating with the supplier and scheduling delivery and pickup, so you can place just one order with us and get everything you need.
+When you rent with BigRentz, we take care of fulfilling the backend of your request by communicating with the supplier and schedule delivery and pickup, so you can place just one order with us and get everything you need.
 For example, if your next job requires you to install solar panels, you can rent a boom lift.
 Or if you need to unload materials from your truck to the site, we can supply a forklift.
 For reaching roofs and wall coverings on higher buildings, you might need to rent a carry deck crane.

 The roofing, solar, and wall covering industry is experiencing a remarkable recovery since the recession hit back in 2008.
 In order to get a clear understanding of the current state of the industry, it’s a good idea to look at each of its segments individually.

 New home construction and the repair of existing homes due to storm damage represent two of the main factors spurring growth in the roofing industry.
 Roofing sales grew 15 percent in 2016 and 13.5 percent in 2017.
 That’s up from a meager 3.9 percent growth in sales in 2014.
-Roofing contractors expect sales to continue to increase through 2018, despite skilled labor shortages and newly instituted tariffs on steel and aluminum imports.
+Roofing contractors expect sales to continue to increase, despite skilled labor shortages and newly instituted tariffs on steel and aluminum imports.

 Solar energy and other forms of clean energy are slowly replacing fossil fuels as the nation’s primary energy source.
 According to The Solar Foundation, solar industry employment grew a whopping 110 percent between 2012 and 2017.
 The industry is still in its infancy, making up only 2 percent of the overall energy generated in the U.S. Despite its nascent development, however, the solar industry employs two times as many workers as the coal industry.